Resources

 Data Backup

-Data Backup is the process of creating copies of important files, databases, or entire systems to protect against data loss caused by accidents, hardware failure, cyberattacks, or disasters.
-Backups can be stored on external drives, cloud storage, or remote servers.
+Data Backup is the process of creating copies of important files, databases, or systems to protect against data loss.

 Data Security

-Data Security is the practice of protecting digital information from unauthorized access, theft, corruption, or loss throughout its entire lifecycle.
-It encompasses measures such as encryption, access controls, data masking, backups, and policies to safeguard data on hardware, software, and network systems.
+Data Security is the practice of protecting digital information from unauthorized access, theft, corruption, or loss — encryption, access controls, data masking, backups, and policies.

 Data Sync

-Example: In ecommerce, when a product’s stock level is updated in an inventory system, data sync ensures the same quantity is reflected instantly on sales channels like Amazon, Shopify, and the accounting software, preventing overselling or mismatched records.
+Example: When stock is updated in an inventory system, sync reflects the same quantity instantly on Amazon, Shopify, and the accounting software.

 Demand Forecasting